Tag: papal processions (9 total)

 Added Statues on Ponte Sant’Angelo

 The Castel Sant’Angelo was an important political landmark in medieval Rome.
 Whoever controlled it controlled the city.
-For instance, in the 10th century, the Crescentii used it as a garrison, which allowed them to seize and imprison two Popes-- John…
+For example, in the 10th century, the powerful Crescentii family used it as a garrison, which allowed them to seize and imprison…

 The Romans Sack Jerusalem (~70 AD)

-The position of Jews in 12th century Rome was complex, and nowhere is this more apparent than in their position in processions.
-Their role was to present the Pope with a set of laws for his ratification at what used to be known as the Arpacata, an…
+The position of Jews in 12th century Rome was complex, and nowhere was this more apparent than in processions.
+Their role was to present the pope with a set of laws for his ratification at what was known as the Arpacata, an Orsini family fortress,…

 Via Papalis

-The road most of the procession would follow along was known as the via Papalis, or the road of the Pope.
-The via Papalis was the main road that connected the Vatican, the papal residence and home of St. Peter’s Basilica, to the Basilica of St. John…
+The road most of the processions followed was known as the via Papalis, or the road of the Pope.
+This was the main road that connected the Vatican, the papal residence and home of St. Peter’s Basilica, to the Lateran Basilica, the official cathedral…

 St. John Lateran Interior